Unblockergod/Better-CrewLink/README.md

 # Better-CrewLink
-Better Crewlink with a surprise
+Better CrewLink But with a surprise.
+Comes with toggleable imposter snitch (Tells you who the imposter(s) are. | C Noclip | Z
+Zoom | X
+Close All Doors | V

+*TURN OFF ANTI VIRUS